mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 Unfortunately, there's no equivalent of Inbox When Ready for text messages.
 As soon as you open your texting app, you see all texts from all of your contacts.
 I've never seen any apps or tools that allow you to limit what you see.

 My solution has been to text less.
 As much as possible, I try to move text conversations to phone calls.
 Catching up with a friend who lives far away is way easier with a phone call than sending 100 texts.
-And arranging logistics to meet a friend is way easier .
+And arranging logistics to meet a friend is way easier over the phone.

 There was an adjustment period at first because people were used to me providing prompt responses over text.
 But people figure it out.
 When you don't respond for hours, they realize that you're no longer a good texter, so they shouldn't rely on texting to get your immediate attention.
 By now, my friends and family know to call me if there's anything that requires my immediate attention.
 And some people have anxiety about talking on the phone, but they also can see the benefits once they try it.